Online Event

 Creative Director, Loftwork Inc.

 Born and raised in the United States.
 Graduated from Swarthmore College with a major in Japanese and a minor in computer science.
-As an undergraduate, Gina studied abroad at Doshisha University in Kyot, where they conducted research on the local Zainichi Korean community.
+As an undergraduate, Gina studied abroad at Doshisha University in Kyoto, where they conducted research on the local Zainichi Korean community.
 During the COVID-19 pandemic, they co-founded the New Suns book subscription box, aiming to promote literature and art by LGBTQ+ people and creators of color.
 In their free time, they make handcrafted webpages and enjoy the Web slowly.

 Born and raised in the United States.
 Graduated from Swarthmore College with a major in Japanese and a minor in computer science.
-As an undergraduate, Gina studied abroad at Doshisha University in Kyot, where they conducted research on the local Zainichi Korean community.
+As an undergraduate, Gina studied abroad at Doshisha University in Kyoto, where they conducted research on the local Zainichi Korean community.
 During the COVID-19 pandemic, they co-founded the New Suns book subscription box, aiming to promote literature and art by LGBTQ+ people and creators of color.
 In their free time, they make handcrafted webpages and enjoy the Web slowly.

 Timetable